Grand Synagogue of Nuremberg: Architecture and history

 In 1875, an organ was installed.

-In 1886, Luitpold, Prince Regent of Bavaria visited.
+In 1886, Luitpold, Prince Regent of Bavaria, visited.

-In September 1897, Wilhelm II, German Emperor visited with his wife and two of his children.
+In September 1897, Wilhelm II, German Emperor, visited with his wife and two of his children.
 He met with the senior Rabbi, Dr. Ziemlich, and asked him about the city's Jewish community and compared the synagogue with another he had visited in Prague.

 In August 1938, the synagogue was seized and destroyed on the orders of mayor Willy Liebel and Julius Streicher, the Gauleiter of Franconia, who stated that it was architecturally offensive.
 The process of destruction was interrupted by the Reichsparteitag and was only completed on 27 September 1938.

-The community produced some of Germany's leading Reform Judaism scholars.
-In 1902, a smaller Orthodox Synagogue was established in Nuremberg.
-It was destroyed in 1938 during the Kristallnacht.
+The community produced some of Germany's leading Reform scholars.
+In 1902, a smaller Orthodox synagogue was established in Nuremberg.
+It was also destroyed in 1938 during the Kristallnacht.

-Rabbis

-1874 - 1880 Dr. Moritz Lewin - Later became a leader of Berlin's Reform Judaism movement.